MDSLab/s4t-iotronic-standalone/docs/installation_lxd.md

-#Installation of IoTronic (standalone) within LXD containers
+#Stack4Things installation guide for LXD containers

 From a fresh Ubuntu 16.04 installation, first upgrade the system: